 \section{Proposed Solutions}

 In this section, we first investigate the SNR maximization problem in the LoS channel case.
 To draw useful insights, we obtain the optimal azimuth angle for a particular case with $z_{1,1} = z_{2,1} = 0$.
-Then, an efficient algorithm is proposed under the general Rician fading channels.
+Then, two frameworks are proposed under the general Rician fading channels.